michelesr/thesis/src/ci.md

 configure the maximum number of parallel builds, the system administrator can navigate to the Jenkins system configuration page and set the number of executors.

-### E-mail configuration
+### E-mail notifications

 Jenkins can be configured to send e-mails with build reports.
-From the system configuration page, the following setting has to be provided:
+From the system configuration page, the following settings has to be provided:

 - Jenkins Location -> System Admin e-mail address
 - E-mail notification -> SMTP Server

-A local STMP Server can be installed and linked with Jenkins:
+A local STMP relay server can be installed and linked with Jenkins:

     $ docker pull panubo/postfix
     $ docker run --name postfix -d \